Langcha is made of sweetened milk powder, and flours of different cereals.

 Langcha is a Bengali sweetmeat that originates from Saktigarh in the Bardhaman of West Bengal, India.
 Langcha is made of sweetened milk powder, and flours of different cereals.
 Langcha of the village Simultala in Jharkhand district of India is also famous.
 Langcha from Nabadwip, West Bengal in India are of top quality.
 Langcha of Tarapith region in Birbhum district are very big in size.

-Take a big bowl and mix maida, milk powder, pista & black cardamom seeds together and then make a dough with heavy cream and keep aside.
+- Take a big bowl and mix maida, milk powder, pista & black cardamom seeds together and then make a dough with heavy cream and keep aside for 15 minutes.